Upware South Pit

 Upware South Pit is a 1.1 hectare geological Site of Special Scientific Interest (SSSI) north of Upware in Cambridgeshire.
 It is a Geological Conservation Review site.

 This site has rocks dating to the Oxfordian stage, around 160 million years ago.
 It was then a coral reef, and has fossils of bivalves and ammonites, as well as corals, which show affinities with the fauna of the Tethys Ocean.
 It is described by Natural England as a key site in study of the Oxfordian.

 There is access to the site from the Fen Rivers Way north of Upware.
 A small area of pasture in the north of the site, which is not open to the public, is also part of the Cam Washes biological SSSI.

+Land ownership

+All land within Upware South Pit SSSI is owned by the local authority.